 Evening at Egan Lecture

 The Evening at Egan lecture series is held every Friday at 7 p.m. through November 21, 2008.
-The October 24th lecture is, Wild About Harry; The Myth of Truman in the Age of Bush with Dr. David Noon, Assistant Prof. of Sociology, UAS.
+The October 3 lecture is “European Anthropocentrism vs. American Ecocentrism: Clashing Values Regarding Wolves” with Dr. Alex Simon, Assistant Prof. of Sociology, UAS.
 Dr. Simon will discuss his research about propaganda used to justify predator control programs in Alaska.

 Visit the Evening at Egan Website for all scheduled lectures.